Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 Ermus: Florida was the first state that I’m aware of to ban the use of the phrase “climate change.”
 The denial of climate change is going to significantly slow the progress of any infrastructure development or decisions that could help prevent crises like this.

 In terms of the social history of the region, there are several chapters in the volume that address the environmental injustice that has this long history in the region.
-For instance, Andy Horowitz, a professor at Tulane, looks at the 1900 Galveston storm in Texas as a “part of the ongoing disaster of racial terror in Texas at the turn of the 20th century.”
+For instance, Andy Horowitz, a professor at Tulane University, looks at the 1900 Galveston storm in Texas as a “part of the ongoing disaster of racial terror in Texas at the turn of the 20th century.”

-Christopher Church, a professor at University of Nevada Reno, looks at hurricanes throughout the 20th century to see how lower socioeconomic communities are almost always the most vulnerable to disaster because the most affordable part of any city is usually the part that’s most vulnerable to disaster.
+Christopher Church, a professor at University of Nevada, Reno, looks at hurricanes throughout the 20th century to see how lower socioeconomic communities are almost always the most vulnerable to disaster because the most affordable part of any city is usually the part that’s most vulnerable to disaster.
 In some ways, really, all of the chapters touch on this.

 Madrigal: Taking the long view, do you think the way we look at disasters has changed?

 Ermus: The way that we view disasters and crises has changed.
 Disasters were viewed as acts of god.
 Divine punishment.
 In the 18th century we start to get away from that.
-We see an exponential increase in people looking at geological and “natural” — that’s in quotations — causes.
+We see an exponential increase in people looking at geological and “natural”—that’s in quotations—causes.
 And today, increasingly, we see them as the result of human activity.

-Even in 1755, during the Lisbon earthquake, Jean Jacques Rousseau cites human activity for creating a disaster.
+Even in 1755, during the Lisbon earthquake, Jean-Jacques Rousseau cites human activity for creating a disaster.
 It’s kind of an evolution of the way we view disasters from acts of god to natural occurrences to human events.

 Madrigal: What does focusing on the humans allow us to see?

-Ermus: Andy Horowitz, one of the contributors to my volume recently tweeted something to the effect of: As you observe what’s going on in Houston, you observe the effects of this storm, ask yourself what human decisions contributed to these ill effects.
+Ermus: Andy Horowitz, one of the contributors to my volume, recently tweeted something to the effect of: As you observe what’s going on in Houston, you observe the effects of this storm, ask yourself what human decisions contributed to these ill effects.
 And that’s the bottom line.
 We’re seeing what’s going on with these storms.
 We’re seeing that these effects are becoming worse and affecting more people than ever before.
 So, what can we do differently?
 Are we gonna do nothing?
 At what point are we going to decide as a society that climate change is real and that infrastructure matters?